gprzezdz/ToDoLifeDiary/README.md

 # ToDoLifeDiary

-First Android App
+First Android App<br/>
-Goal to learn Kotlin language and Android environment as Android Studio, libs, framework and so on
+Goal to learn Kotlin language and Android environment<br/>
+as Android Studio, libs, framework and so on